If you are unsure about starting running Facebook ads for your eCommerce store, then you are missing out on a big opportunity.

 2. Strong customer journey optimization

 In eCommerce, the customer journey is pretty straightforward.
-Here’s what it usually looks like:
+Here’s what it usually looks like for a full journey optimization:

 - Knows about your brand